trufae/v-gemini/README.md

 This repository contains the following implementations in V:

-* Gemini - client side implementation to request data from gemini:// servers
+* Gemini - client and server implementation of the gemini network protocol
 * Vemini - a graphical gemini browser written in V using the native UI library
 * FastCGI - api to communicate with the webserver using the fast-cgi binary protocol
 * GMI - the gemini markup language, kind of a minimalistic version of markdown